 Better than any presentation: the sites themselves…

 Having explored the sites listed and watched the various animations, you may want to consider seeing the real things.
 We can’t help you with the Bayeux Tapestry for now, but you can see Greek vases on many of our trips, e.g. on our Exploring Sicily tour.or Exploring the Peloponnese tour.
-The Column of Hadrian is a key feature on Exploring Rome, the Parthenon and its frieze take centre stage on Exploring Athens and Byzantine Constantinople is a core theme on our Exploring Istanbul tour.
+The Column of Hadrian is a key feature on our Exploring Rome tour, the Parthenon and its frieze take centre stage on Exploring Athens tour and Byzantine Constantinople is a core theme on our Exploring Istanbul tour.
 Come and join us on these adventures!